 The Vermont Rail System provides heavy haul freight rail service to Vermont, New Hampshire, and upstate New York through its five affiliated short lines.
 Vermont Railway passes through ACRPC member municipalities of Leicester, Salisbury, Middlebury, New Haven, Vergennes and Ferrisburgh parallel to Lake Champlain.
 This Plan supports opportunities for continued expansion of freight rail through the Region, particularly if rail can reduce truck traffic on the Region's roadways.
 Currently, the condition of the western rail corridor limits the amount and type of freight hauling via rail.
-Bridges that are underrated for heavy freight, along with tracks that limit speeds, limit the type of businesses that use the line.
+Bridges that are underrated for heavy freight and tracks that limit speeds limit the type of businesses that use the line.
 The 2015 Vermont State Rail Plan (SRP) recognizes the need to maintain the rail system in a manner that allows for growth of freight rail transportation.
 Significant improvements have, and are being made to the corridor to increase its capacity and desirability, including installing continuously welded track for the length of the line and construction of two replacement bridges over the rail line in Middlebury.

 There is presently no passenger service along the Green Mountain Railroad line.
-ACRPC residents must travel to Amtrak stops in Port Henry, New York, Rutland or Essex, Vermont.
+ACRPC residents must travel to Amtrak stops in Port Henry, NY, Rutland or Essex, VT.
 The Amtrak Adirondack line, which runs from New York City to Montreal along New York's eastern border, can be accessed via ferry.
 The SRP identified extending the Amtrak's Ethan Allen Express to Burlington, Vermont.
-(It currently serves the "Empire Corridor" from New York Penn station to Rutland, Vermont) as a priority.
+(It currently serves the "Empire Corridor" from New York Penn station to Rutland, VT) as a priority.
 As part of the SRP, the State secured funding to improve the rail line between Rutland and Burlington.
 Once completed, it will support minimum speeds appropriate for passenger rail.
 Middlebury is currently planning to construct a platform to accommodate new passenger service stops in Middlebury and Vergennes.
 The State has also relocated and nearly completed renovations of the historic Vergennes Rail station.
 The Station now sits on the tracks next to the Vergennes/Ferrisburgh Park and Ride in Ferrisburgh.
-Vergennes desires, and this plan supports an Amtrak stop served by both facilities in Middlebury and Vergennes.
+Vergennes.